GSA/piv-guides/_devconfig/ssh.md

 collection: devconfig
 ---

-# Use PIV/CAC and Secure Shell (SSH) to Remotely Access a UNIX-like Server from Windows, Linux, and Mac
+# Use PIV/CAC and Secure Shell (SSH) to Remotely Access a UNIX-like Server from Windows, Linux, or Mac

 To use these procedures, you must have administrator privileges and be comfortable performing complex IT tasks.

+SSH - is xxxxx
+UNIX-like = command-line prompt-based

   * Your PIV authentication key pair and public certificae is exactly like using a self-signed cert and key pair to SSH
   * The key pair and certificate are on PIV card